 Although tooth thickness measured in arc length alone may not be very useful for gear design in CAD software, it can be used to calculate the corresponding tooth thickness angle.

-Where \(σ_t\) is the tootch thickness angle for the arbitrary radius \(r_t\).
+Where \(\sigma_y\) is the tooth thickness angle for the arbitrary radius \(r_y\).

 Coming soon...